gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - The OSCORE group uses EdDSA public keys {{RFC8032}}.

-   - The public key of the joining node from the 'client_cred' parameter:
+   - The authentication credential of the joining node from the 'client_cred' parameter includes a public key which:

       - Is for the elliptic curve Ed25519 and has its Y coordinate equal to -1 or 1 (mod p), with p = (2^255 - 19), see {{Section 4.1 of RFC7748}}; or